trueagi-io/hyperon-pln/metta/inference-control/README.md

 chainer on the control theory.
-If a proof of continuation is found, then, the continuation predicate returns True, otherwise, if no such proof is found then the continuation predicate returns False and the branch is pruned.
-The backward chainer used to proof theorems in the control theory has itself no proper inference control, thus the recursion stops here, in that experiment anyway.
+If a proof of continuation is found, then, the continuation predicate returns True, otherwise, if no such proof is found then the continuation predicate returns False and the branch gets pruned.
+The backward chainer used to proof theorems in the control theory has itself no proper inference control beside a maximum depth, thus the decisional recursion stops here, in that experiment anyway.

 Before explaining how it all works, let us describe the problem and control theories used in that experiment.

 #### Problem Theory

-The problem theory merely describes the ordering relationship between the months of the year.
+The problem theory considered here merely describes the ordering relationship between the months of the year.
 Thus, the objects are the 12 months of the year, `Jan` to `Dec` equipped with a non-strict total order, `≼`.
 Theorems are statements like `(≼ Jun Nov)` expressing that June non-strictly preceeds November.
 Axioms are the precedence relationships between every contiguous months, expressed as a typing relationship such as

 ```
 (: JF (≼ Jan Feb))